In times of stress or extreme exasperation, the Scary Shiny Glasses are seen on Yomi in Azumanga Daioh.

 In Timothy Zahn's book The Icarus Hunt, it's mentioned offhand that the main character's boss only wears glasses so he can use them to reflect light in the eyes of whoever he's talking to.
 It's also mentioned that it doesn't work nearly as well over videophone.

 The title villain of Colonel Sun is depicted with these in the second cover for the book.
-His other lense reflects light, whereas the other shows a reflection of James Bond.
+His other lense reflects light, whereas the other shows a reflection of Bond.

 The scientist Skinner in Dr Franklins Island, twice trying to help characters escape while highly upset and unsteady, is twice said to have light reflecting from his glasses, making his eyes look like "mad pennies".